Explore SL

 Traveling Second Life

-Travel in Second Life is immediate, but understanding a place is not.
+Travel in Second Life is immediate — a teleport takes seconds.
+Understanding a place is something else entirely.

 Exploring Through Owl’s Eye